tensorflow/datasets/docs/datasets.md

 Note:
  * Some images from the train and validation sets don't have annotations.
  * The test split don't have any annotations (only images).
- * Coco defines 91 classes but the data only had 80 classes.
+ * Coco defines 91 classes but the data only has 80 classes.

 * URL: [http://cocodataset.org/#home](http://cocodataset.org/#home)